J-K: Retired SSP shot dead by terrorists while offering 'azaan' | Politics

 - India

-A 72-year-old retired police officer, who was the local ''muezzin'', was shot dead by terrorists while he was giving “azaan” – the call for prayer -- from a mosque in Jammu and Kashmir's Baramulla district on Sunday, police said.
+A 72-year-old retired police officer and local ''muezzin'', Mohammad Shafi Mir, was shot dead by terrorists on Sunday morning while he was giving a call for ''azaan'' from a mosque in north Kashmir's Baramulla district, leaving the community in shock.

-Recalling the moments before Mohammad Shafi Mir was killed, his cousin Mohammad Mustafa, who was at home, said the call for the pre-dawn prayers was being given by a loudspeaker and suddenly it stopped.
-Mir's last words were ''reham'' (mercy), he said.
-The ''azaan'' had stopped at ''Ashhadu Anna Mohammadu Rasool-Allah (I bear witness that Mohammad is the messenger of Allah)'', Mustafa said.
-Police said Mir retired as a senior superintendent of police (SSP) in 2012.
-He was shot dead by terrorists inside the mosque in the Gantmulla locality of the north Kashmir district's Sheeri area, they said. ''Terrorists fired upon Shri Mohd Shafi, a retired police officer, at Gantmulla, Sheeri Baramulla, while praying 'azaan' in the mosque and succumbed to injuries,'' the Kashmir Zone Police said in a post on X. Police have launched a search operation in the area to nab the assailants.

-Mustafa said he thought Mir might have stopped his call due to some other reason and guessed he could have collapsed due to dizziness.
-But after some time people came to know about the incident, he said. ''My daughter came and told me that Shafi uncle has died.
-We went to his house and learnt that Mir had been taken to Baramulla (hospital)...we were told he had suffered bullet injuries,'' he said.
-Some of Mir's relatives claimed he was shot four times.
-Mir's younger brother Abdul Kareem said he was sleeping, but was woken up by sounds which he assumed could have been caused because of a problem in the microphone. ''My daughter-in-law said she heard people crying...,'' he said. ''Mir used to give the call for 'azaan' every day.
-I think this was planned as the Imam Sahib (prayer leader) goes home on Saturday and returns on Sunday,'' Kareem said.
+According to Mir's cousin Mohammad Mustafa, who was present at home during the incident, the call for pre-dawn prayers was being given through a loudspeaker when it abruptly stopped.

+Mir's last words were ''reham'' (mercy), Mustafa recalled.
+The ''azaan'' had stopped at the phrase ''Ashhadu Anna Mohammadu Rasool-Allah'' (I bear witness that Mohammad is the messenger of Allah).

+J-K Lieutenant Governor Manoj Sinha condemned the terror attack and conveyed his deep sympathies to the Mir's family.

+In a post on X, the Lt Governor said: ''Pained beyond words on the dastardly terrorist attack on retired police officer, Shri Mohammad Shafi Mir while he was giving a call for prayer in the mosque.
+Cowards responsible for this barbaric act will not be spared.
+My condolences to the bereaved family in this hour of grief''.

-Political parties condemned the killing and expressed their condolences to the former police officer's family.
+Political parties expressed their strong condemnation of the killing and offered condolences to the family of the former police officer.

-''Five jawans martyred in a militant ambush, three innocent civilians tortured to death in custody by army, many still battling for their lives in hospitals and now a retired SP killed.
-Innocent people have become collateral damage to maintain the facade of normalcy touted by GoI,'' Mufti posted on X. The BJP termed the act dastardly and said terror and terrorists have no religion.

-''Dastardly act of killing of 72-year-old retired police officer by those who have no religion.
-The sons of devil can't even tolerate 'azaan'...
-Terror and terrorists have no religion.
-Strongly condemn this killing, express my solidarity with the bereaved family,'' Jammu and Kashmir BJP spokesman Altaf Thakur said.
+The party's spokesperson in Kashmir, Altaf Thakur, stated, ''Dastardly act of killing of a 72-year-old retired police officer by those who have no religion.
+The sons of the devil can't even tolerate 'azaan'...
+Terror and terrorists have no religion.''
 Democratic Progressive Azad Party chief Ghulam Nabi Azad said the government must take decisive measures to crack down on terrorism.

 "Alarmed by the rising terrorist attacks in J&K. The killing of the ex-SSP Mohd Shafi Mir in Baramulla is condemnable.
 Urgent action is needed.
 The government must take decisive measures to crack down on terrorism and ensure the safety of all citizens!" he said on X.